-Defending forces were bloodied, exhausted and spread too thin and could not match the speed and ferocity of the invading force.
+Defending forces were bloodied, exhausted and spread too thin to match the speed and ferocity of the invading force.
 In a cruel twist of fate, Britain’s previous intelligence came back to haunt the defending divisions.

 Singapore’s formidable artillery batteries were all but rendered useless, as they pointed toward the sea and were of little use.
 Britain had placed all its chips on an invasion force arriving from the completely opposite direction – the gamble failed.

 Cry Havoc!
 And let slip the dogs of war

 Japanese forces ran amok throughout the island in scenes reminiscent of their invasion of Manchuria several years previously.
 Alexandria hospital was attacked, with little attention paid toward Red Cross symbols, nor mercy granted to the wounded & sick.
 Patients and staff were murdered, and dozens were held outside overnight, bound tightly together with little water or food.

 Fighting on the streets of Singapore was short, but at times fierce.
 Allied forces could not withstand the tide of Japanese troops.
 Over 100,000 men were captured, thousands of whom were to meet their fate on the hallowed Burma Railway.